SILVER BIRCH BUDS (BETULA PENDULA):

-The Silver Birch is a medium-sized deciduous tree, typically reaching 15 to 25 m tall with a slender trunk usually under 40 cm diameter.
+The silver birch is a medium-sized deciduous tree that owes its common name to the white peeling bark on the trunk.
+The silver birch is a medium-sized deciduous tree, typically reaching 15 to 25 m tall with a slender trunk usually under 40 cm diameter.
 The twigs are slender and often pendulous and the leaves are roughly triangular with doubly serrate margins and turn yellow in autumn before they fall.

 The catkins appear early in spring and release their pollen in clouds during April.
 The leaves emerge shortly after, a bright emerald green at first, turning golden in autumn.